 Store garbage in wildlife-resistant containers

-Set out garbage cans the morning of collection
+Set out garbage cans on the morning of collection

-Keep barbecue grill clean or in an enclosed area
+Keep barbecue grills clean or in an enclosed area

 Clear excess brush from landscape close to home